django/django/docs/tutorial/part_1.rst

 The room view will use a WebSocket to communicate with the Django server and listen for any messages that are posted.

-We assume that you are familar with basic concepts for building a Django site.
+We assume that you are familiar with basic concepts for building a Django site.
 If not we recommend you complete `the Django tutorial`_ first and then come back to this tutorial.